MirzaMaulana/MirzaMaulana/README.md

 - 🔭 I Aspire to be a Fullstack Web Developer.

-- 🌱 I'm currently learning to create a dynamic and reponsive web.
+- 🌱 I'm currently learning to create a dynamic and responsive web.

 - 💬 Any Question ?
 Ask me on Instagram or Facebook.